osrf/subt/submitted_models/marble_hd2_sensor_config_3/specifications.md

 ### Control
 This MARBLE HD2 is controlled by the DiffDrive plugin.
 It accepts twist inputs which drive the vehicle along the x-direction and around the z-axis.
 We add additional pseudo-wheels where the HD2's treads are to better approximate a track vehicle.
 Currently, we are not aware of a track-vehicle plugin for ignition-gazebo.
 A TrackedVehicle plugin does exist in gazebo8+, but it is not straightforward to port to ignition-gazebo.
 We hope to work with other SubT teams and possibly experts among the ignition-gazebo developers to address this in the future.

-### Motion CharacteristicsBased on the tests specified in the DARPA SubT Challenge [Model PreparationGuide](https://subtchallenge.com/\<fix_me\>), this vehicle has the following motion constraint characteristics.
+### Motion Characteristics Based on the tests specified in the DARPA SubT Challenge [Model Preparation Guide](https://github.com/osrf/subt/wiki/Model%20Submission%20Process), this vehicle has the following motion constraint characteristics.

 This configuration has roughly the same motion characteristics as the COSTAR/MARBLE husky vehicles.